ARTIST AVATAR

 Khori Dastoor has served as the General Director and CEO of Houston Grand Opera since 2021.
 The fourth General Director in company history, Dastoor embodies an unwavering dedication to the transformative power of art and its role in ensuring civic vitality.
 With an ardent belief in accessibility, Dastoor has championed initiatives to ensure every member of Houston’s diverse international community has access to fine art, expanding HGO’s programming to cater to multigenerational audiences and extend beyond the theater walls.

-Other milestone achievements for HGO under Dastoor include the 2023 world premiere of Jake Heggie, Gene Scheer, and Jawole Willa Jo Zollar’s internationally acclaimed opera Intelligence; the 2022 original production of The Wreckers, a lost masterpiece by Dame Ethel Smyth that had never been staged by a major America opera company; and the company’s first-ever livestream of a mainstage opera, Joel Thompson’s The Snowy Day, in its 2021 world premiere.
-HGO has also expanded its public programming initiatives in partnership with organizations throughout Houston.
+During Dastoor’s tenure, HGO has seen growth in subscriber retention, increased single ticket sales, and record revenue.
+Other milestone achievements for HGO under Dastoor include the company’s first annual Family Day, for Cinderella, a sold-out 2024 event that returns in the 2025-26 season with a special showing of Hansel and Gretel; the 2022 original production of The Wreckers, a lost masterpiece by Dame Ethel Smyth that had never been staged by a major American opera company; the company’s first-ever livestream of a mainstage opera, Joel Thompson’s The Snowy Day, in its 2021 world premiere; and the expansion of HGO’s public programming initiatives in collaboration with organizations throughout Houston, as well as its international partnerships.

 Dastoor is a frequent guest lecturer at Yale University, the National Opera Association, the National Endowment for the Arts, the Aspen Music Festival and School, the New England Conservatory, the Juilliard School, the Music Academy of the West, University of Cincinnati College-Conservatory of Music, New York’s LaGuardia Performing Arts High School, and Houston’s world-renowned Kinder High School for the Performing Arts.
 Recently, Dastoor has presented remarks on the essential nature of arts and culture to global leaders from a wide range of industries at such gatherings as the Aspen Ideas Festival, the World Affairs Council, and CERA Week, the premier global energy conference.